 You probably have read or heard of studies indicating that a large percentage of Americans are sleep-deprived.
-Now the data suggests that a lack of sleep might also increase the risk of stroke.
+Now the data suggests a lack of sleep might also increase the risk of stroke.

 A Stanford University study of nearly 9,000 people in Texas, New York, and California found that 11 percent reported severe sleepiness during daytime hours, including 13 percent of the women and 8.6 percent of the men.
 Eighteen percent of the survey participants said they had fallen asleep or had become drowsy in situations like meetings or during conversations.

-The stroke connection
+Identifying the stroke connection

-- Get up at the same time each morning.
+Get up at the same time each morning.

-- Engage in adequate exercise during the day.
+Engage in adequate exercise during the day.

-- Avoid stimulants and alcohol.
+Avoid stimulants and alcohol.

 Quality restorative sleep is important to your general health and well-being.
 Poor quality sleep has been associated with an increased risk for heart disease, atherosclerosis, obesity, diabetes, depression, accidents, and now stroke.
 The potential harmful conditions resulting from inadequate sleep provide new significance to the remark, "Sleep well.”